01 Nov Effects of Social Media on Your Mental Health

 Are you conscious of the effects of your social media exposure?
 You are constantly feeding yourself a heavy social media diet, what are you really consuming and what does it generate?
 Social Media Expert, Bailey Parnell, talks about how social media stresses you out every day in her TEDx Talk (https://www.youtube.com/watch?v=Czg_9C7gw0o).
 On average you spend two hours a day on social media, and as Parnell says, anything that we spend that much time is “worthy of critical observation”.
 Numerous studies across the country have linked anxiety, depression, and stress with social media use.

 Let’s take a look at the top four stressors on social media affecting your mental health.
 First, the Highlight Reel, constantly comparing your entire life to only the high points of other’s lives.
 Second, Social Currency, how you begin to attribute your worth and your value to how many likes, comments and how much interaction you receive on social media.
 Third, FOMO, or Fear Of Missing Out, the fear that you are out of the loop or not able to participate in certain experiences.
 A collection of Canadian universities said that 7/10 students would get rid of their social media accounts were it not for the fear of being out of the loop.
-Fourth, and certainly the worst stressor, is Online Harassment.
+Fourth, and certainly, the worst stressor, is Online Harassment.
 This includes stories of people committing suicide due to massive macro online bullying but also includes micro harassments.
-Every single “benign” judgment, harsh criticism, snide remark, or public “prank” eventually adds up to a huge stressor.
+Every single “benign” judgment, harsh criticism, a snide remark, or public “prank” eventually adds up to a huge stressor.
 And thanks to mirror neurons, constantly witnessing online harassment or the continuous negativity reel of judgmental “opinions” creates anxiety and tension in your mind.

 “Mirror neurons are one of the most important discoveries in the last decade of neuroscience.
 These are a variety of visuospatial neurons which indicate fundamentally about human social interaction.
 Essentially, mirror neurons respond to actions that we observe in others.
 The interesting part is that mirror neurons fire in the same way when we actually recreate that action ourselves.” – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3510904/ Mirror neurons show that your brain reacts the same way to watching something as it would if you were experiencing it.